ChapelR/custom-macros-for-sugarcube-2/readme.md

 // displays the content of the passage 'help' in a dialog box with no title and the class '.help'.
 ```

+## Other Information

+I decided to right this section like a FAQ since that seemed easier to me.

+### Should I credit you if I use these macros or these scripts?

+You are certainly allowed to if you for some reason feel that you need to.
+You absolutely don't have to.

+### Can I edit/repost/fork/fix this code?

+Yes.

+### Can you write me a macro that does X?

+Probably.
+You might not need a macro, though--a lot of stuff can be handled via widgets and task objects.
+At any rate, I've been known to do requests, so let me know what you want and I'll see what I can do.

+### Why did you make X macro when you could have just used Y macro/function/API?

+Macros are easier to implement for Twine creators because they're native to the IDE.
+In other words, they're sexier.

+It's really the same reason link markup exists.
+We could all write out <<link>> macros (or anchor elements, for that matter), but [[link]] is sexy, easy, and fast.
+These macros are designed to wrap up some often requested features into a scripting style that twine creators are already comfortable with.

+### Some of your macros seem easy to break/confuse?

+Some of them aren't quite as stable or flexible as I'd like.
+If a macro seems to not be working the way you think it should, feel free to open an issue or drop me a line.

+### Some of these scripts seem to include more than just a macro definition.

+Some of the macros rely on external (in the sense of being outside of the macro definition) nuts-and-bolts scripting, functions, or task objects to work.
+These are included in the scripts when appropriate, and are required for their associated macros to function.

+### I have a suggestion/found a bug.

+Please alert me to any bugs or weirdness.
+I'm also open to suggestions, whether a feature request or an improvement to some of my stupidly written code.
+You can either open an issue or PM me on reddit (u/ChapelR).
+I can also be located in various Twine communities under the name Chapel or ChapelR.

+### What's with `_is`?

+I use _is a lot as a lazy man's return value for a lot of my own widgets, macros, and code chunks, and saw no reason not to get rid of them.
+There's something that just seems very well-designed about code that reads: `<<isBoy>><<if _is>>...`

+That might just be me though.
+Most of the `_is` parts of these macros can be ignored and are more for testing/debugging/extending the code than for actual day-to-day use.

 ->If you find any errors in this documentation, pease let me know.